JoakimStenmark/JoakimStenmark/PhysicsGun/README.md

 ![title](Resources/Titel.png)

+# Devlog

 This was a game I had incredible fun making while learning the ins and outs of Unreal 4.
+Here i will show some parts of coding i did in Unreal blueprint.

-## Game mechanics
+## Key mechanic

 I needed objects that I could push around and have act as keys for the doors, and I wanted them to have whatever mesh I wanted, So I made one parent class called KeyObject that all my actual keys could inherit from.